i8r4him/Swift/README.md

 # Swift
-100 Days of Swift by @Paul Husdon
+100 Days of Swift by @Paul Hudson